The-Mastermind1/Graph_Creator/README.md

 # CPP-HTTPLIB

-It uses the extension library to create a webstite with html elements and a server with .and also react with this web page.
+It uses the extension library cpp-httplib to  create and mantain the server

+and add HTML AND CSS ELEMENTS to make this seem more like a website or an application

+~If the input is wrong the user sees the appropriate message

 # 📦 Dependencies: